 Makes 5 individual servings

-1 ½ cups cooked drained cannellini beans (or one 14 oz can, drained and rinsed)
+1 ½ cups cooked drained cannellini beans or black beans (or one 14 oz can, drained and rinsed)

 2 egg whites